thinkshout/thinkbase/README.md

 file.
 * `06.forms.scss` - the same can be said for buttons as can be said for forms.

+**Layout** - these files serve to create a framework for the site to be built
+upon:
+* `_page.scss` - this is where the layout is established.
+This includes the grid, [visual grid helper](https://bit.ly/2Sz9Kpi), non-grid tools (.container and .content-side-padding), and establishing the outer limits of the site width.
+* `_vertical-spacing.scss` - our designers plan their elements with consistent vertical spacing.
+This is why this file has been created.
+See the comments in the file itself for a better understanding.

+**Components** - this is where the bulk of the theming work takes place.
+For example, the `global` directory is where all the globally shared files ought to go.
+Directories and files are to be organized by component being worked on.
+Additional directories can be but are not limited to: `blocks`, `heroes`, `nodes`, `paragraphs`, and `views`.

 ## Fonts (ToDo: Add project fonts here)